STF - Squirrel Transfer Format

 Concept

 STF by itself is merely a shell format.
-Its implementations provides a framework for different modules to parse and serialize resourses.
+Its implementations provide a framework for different modules to parse and serialize resources.

 Resources are stored as Json-objects, identified by a unique ID.
 Resources can reference binary buffers and each other.